-Bringing Japan to the South West for it's Sixth Year.
+Bringing Japan to the South West for it's Seventh Year.

 We acknowledge the traditional owners of the land, the Wardandi Noongar people, and pay our respects to Elders past, present and emerging.

-The coastal city of Bunbury in Western Australia is celebrating 31 years of being a Sister City with Japan’s Setagaya City, and six years of the South West Japan Festival.
+The coastal city of Bunbury in Western Australia is celebrating 32 years of being a Sister City with Japan’s Setagaya City, and seven years of the South West Japan Festival.

 The #SWJF brings families together from all over Australia to celebrate the art, culture, music, food and dance of Japan- through workshops, themed dinners and food events, tastings, performances, car shows, activities, and fun for the whole family!